Wizcorp/tina.js/README.md

 * **Good synchronisation** between tweens
 * **Relative tweening** enables the possibility to alter objects while they are tweening
 * **Nested object tweening** enables the possibility to alter nested objects using a single tween
-* Bonus: Creation and removal of tweens within the callback of another tween will not result in any unwanted side effect
+* Bonus: Creation and removal of tweens within the callback of another tween will not result in any unwanted side effect (infamous bug of other tweening libraries)

+Note: Do not hesitate to contribute by reporting issues or by submitting your own components and interpolations.

 ## How to use